IcePanorama/JavaMonkeyInterpreter/README.md

 To quit the interpreter, type `.quit`.

+## To do
++ Refactor entire codebase.
++ Create better documentation for codebase.
++ Implement float datatype.
++ Implement quality-of-life improvements for REPL.

 ## Acknowledgements

 This project was developed using the book, ["Writing An Interpreter In Go" by Thorsten Ball](https://interpreterbook.com/).
 As the name implies, Ball's original project was written entirely in Go and I converted everything to Java.